frapa/nav2d/README.md

 ![Path finding examples](docs/images/tower_defence.png)

-Image: different paths on simple mesh (top) and another path in an automatically triangulated mesh (bottom).

 ## Why this package

 This package was created due to the lack of generic 2D navigation mesh packages